grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Bastian flipped off the diesel engines and their rumble died away beneath their feet to leave only the much quieter hum of the electric motors.
 Gregory opened the main ballast valves.
 Hemi opened the hatch above the control room and a light on the hatch control panel lit up a brilliant red and an alarm sounded because the main ballast valves were open at the same time as one of the boat hatches.

 Hemi quickly climbed to the sail, and tossed a fluttering Herschel up into the wind.
-Air was shooting out from the top of the deck in front of him carrying long streams of mist from the ballast tanks as high as the _Prospect's_ sail which blew back in his face.
+Air was shooting out from the top of the deck in front of him carrying long streams of mist from the ballast tanks as high as the _Prospect_'s sail which blew back in his face.
 He took one last look at Herschel who had rapidly gained altitude and was now heading directly back upriver, hopefully towards the _Gnat_.

 Hemi dropped below and resealed the hatch above, silencing the alarm from the hatch control panel.